Skip to menu Skip to content Skip to footer

 Managing construction and traffic impacts

-Construction is expected to commence in July 2025, and UQ and its contractors will aim to minimise disruption as much as possible.
+Construction is planned to commence from 30 June 2025, and UQ and its contractors will aim to minimise disruption as much as possible.

 Traffic control and signage will be in place as part of a traffic management plan to ensure the safe movement of pedestrians and road users.